The Riemannian median of positive-definite matrices: Definition of the Riemannian median

-Next, we discuss the uniqueness of minimizer of $F_{1}(\cdot ; \mathbb{A})$.
+We next discuss the uniqueness of minimizer of $F_{1}(\cdot ; \mathbb{A})$.
 We begin by investigating the case where $A_{1}, \cdots, A_{n}$ do not lie on a common geodesic.
 This case was discussed and shown by Yang in \cite{Yan10}.

 \begin{lem}[{\cite[Theorem 3.1]{Yan10}}] If $A_{1}, \cdots, A_{n}$ do not lie on a common geodesic, then a minimizer of $F_{1}(\cdot ; \mathbb{A})$ is unique. \end{lem}